Thomas Smith (Pennsylvania congressman)

-Thomas Smith (1773 – January 29, 1846) was a Federalist member of the United States House of Representatives who served Pennsylvania's 1st congressional district from 1815 to 1817.
+Thomas Smith (October 7, 1773 – January 27, 1846) was a Federalist member of the United States House of Representatives who served Pennsylvania's 1st congressional district from 1815 to 1817.

-A native of Pennsylvania, Smith lived in Tinicum Township in the state's Delaware County when, in 1806, he was elected to the Pennsylvania House of Representatives, serving through 1807.
+A native of Pennsylvania, Smith was born in Tinicum Township in the state's Delaware County where, in 1806, he was elected to the Pennsylvania House of Representatives, serving through 1807.
 A Federalist Party candidate in the Election of 1814, he won the first district seat to represent Pennsylvania in the Fourteenth United States Congress from March 4, 1815, to March 3, 1817.

 In 1815, the first year of his one-term Congressional service, Smith moved to Darby Township (later Darby Borough).
-Three decades later, at the time of his death, he was still in public service, as a justice of the peace in Darby.
-Although the year of his birth has remained undocumented, his record as a state politician in the first decade of the 19th century indicates that he lived at least into his mid- to late sixties.
+Three decades later, at the time of his death, he was still in public service, as a justice of the peace in Darby, where he died at the age of 72 on January 27, 1846.
 The interment was in St. James's (Old Swedes) Cemetery in Paschall in present-day Philadelphia.

 Among his descendants was Aubrey Henry Smith (1814–1891), a lawyer, U.S. district attorney, and early officer of the Philadelphia, Wilmington and Baltimore Railroad.